Forty years ago in this season of forty days

 giving us all this room, to doubt.

-Calling us to push away for a few moments
+Calling us to push away for a few

 to rediscover what we’re all really chasing.